 Rishi Sunak facing growing pressure from Tory right to toughen Rwanda Bill

-It has emerged that Kemi Badenoch privately warned that the legislation needs strengthening and Lee Anderson considered rebelling.
+Tory deputy chairman Lee Anderson has signalled he would defy the Government.

-Rishi Sunak has said he is talking to Tory MPs as he faces growing pressure from right-wingers to toughen up the Rwanda Bill, after it emerged that deputy chairman Lee Anderson is considering joining a possible rebellion.
+Rishi Sunak has said he is talking to Tory MPs as he faces growing pressure from right-wingers to toughen up the Rwanda Bill, as deputy chairman Lee Anderson confirmed he will join a possible rebellion.

-Rebel sources said Mr Anderson had told colleagues he intends to defy the Government as Tory divisions are set to be dragged back into the open in crunch votes this week.
+Mr Anderson on Monday evening signalled he would defy the Government as Tory divisions are set to be dragged back into the open in crunch votes this week.

 Business Secretary Kemi Badenoch, who is popular among the Tory grassroots, is also understood to have called for asylum seekers to be prevented from lodging individual legal appeals against their removals to Kigali.